EU steps up coronavirus fight in first online summit

 Already a member?

-After the meeting, EU commission president Ursula von der Leyen announced a €25bn coronavirus investment fund for the health care sector and SMEs with €7.5bn to be released from the current EU budget.
+After the meeting, EU commission president Ursula von der Leyen announced a €25bn coronavirus investment fund for the health care sector, labour market and SMEs with €7.5bn to be released from the current EU budget, and the rest to be leveraged later.

 "We will use all of our means at our disposal to make sure that our economy can weather this storm," von der Leyen said.